 3. Consult with a Doctor

 - Certain foot conditions should be evaluated by a doctor before wearing support socks or hosiery.

 - Stop wearing the compression socks immediately if numbness, tingling, or pain occurs while wearing them.

-We wish to be a part of your leg health journey!
+We want to be a part of your leg and foot health journey!